VICEMedia/dynaflow/README.md

 Each *batch object* has a `.send()` method for initiating a batch request, returning a promise for the request's result.
 Each result has (in addition to the fields returned by DynamoDB) a `count` field, indicating how many requests were successfully processed.
 If a request results in an error, the associated `Error` object will also have a `count` field, indicating how many requests failed.

-Each result object will always have an empty `UnprocessedItems` field, because this method automatically handles retries for you.

 ```js
 const { PutRequest, DeleteRequest } = require('dynaflow');
 const River = require('wise-river');